Tabarin Peninsula: Location

-To the east of the peninsula lies the Antarctic Sound and Trepassey Bay is an indentation half way along the east coast and above it is a basalt tuya known as Brown Bluff.
-Cape Green and Cape Burd form the southerly extremities before the coast turns north into Duse Bay.
+Discovery and name

+The Tabarin Peninsula was discovered and charted by the Swedish Antarctic Expedition (SwedAE), 1901–1904, led by Otto Nordenskjöld and Carl Anton Larsen.

+It was mapped in 1946 by the Falkland Islands Dependencies Survey (FIDS) and named after Operation Tabarin, the naval code name for the FIDS from 1943 to 1945.

+Geology

 Recently, more of the ground surface of the peninsula has become exposed by the melting of ice, and its geological structure is becoming clearer.
 Near Trepassey Bay there is a 60 m bed of steeply-dipping quartz-rich sandstones and mudstones which are probably part of the Hope Bay Formation dating to the Permian-Triassic.
 Dioritic rocks in this area are probably part of the early Cretaceous Antarctic Peninsula batholith.
 Rocks exposed above Duse Bay are Mesozoic marine sediments dipping gently to the southeast, and consisting of 60% coarse-grained conglomerates, 30% mudstones and 10% sandstones.

-Cairn Hill and Mineral Hill are located on the peninsula.